katiewhelan/katiewhelan.github.io/content/project.md

 - Using Google Cloud Functions
 - Hugo - Using a Static Site Generator
 - Running a Node Script to upload data to Firebase from a CSV
-- Algolia - create a better search experience
+- Algolia - creating a better search experience